aws-solutions-library-samples/guidance-for-data-management-core-on-aws/typescript/packages/apps/cli/README.md

-# Data Fabric CLI
+# Data Management CLI

 ## Overview

-`data-fabric cli` is a CLI that offers management of Data fabric installations.
+`data-management cli` is a CLI that offers management of Data Management installations.
-Currently the CLI only supports the deployment of the entire Data Fabric into a single AWS Account
+Currently the CLI only supports the deployment of the entire Data Management into a single AWS Account

-**_Note:_** The Data Fabric deployed by the CLI is meant to be used for evaluation purposes only and is not meant to be used in a production setting.
+**_Note:_** The Data Management deployed by the CLI is meant to be used for evaluation purposes only and is not meant to be used in a production setting.

 ## Supported Operating systems